 For admission for children with an Education, Health and Care Plan, please click here.

-- Supports students in classrooms with over 25 Teaching Assistants.
+- Supports students in core subjects.

 - Supports a wide range of special needs, such as and including literacy and numeracy, ADD, ADHD, Tourettes Syndrome, dyspraxia, visual and hearing impairments, dyslexia (SpLD), physical disability, Asperger’s Syndrome (those not in the Base)